 Watch for slug and snail damage and avoid overwatering as this can promote rot.

-Lewisia is not susceptible to many insect or disease problems.
-Provided you don't give it too much water and it doesn't freeze too deeply in winter, this garden gem will be with you for a long time.
+Lewisia is not susceptible to many insects or disease problems.
+Provided you don't give it too much water, and it doesn't freeze too deeply in winter, this garden gem will be with you for a long time.

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.